okeeffed/developer-notes/manual/Databases/Intro-And-Overview.md

 - (E)ventually consistent: If the system is functioning and we wait long enough after any given set of inputs, we will eventually be able to know what the state of the database is, and so any further reads will be consistent with our expectations.

 Eventual consistency is sometimes criticized as increasing the complexity of distributed software applications.
 This is partly because eventual consistency is purely a liveness guarantee (reads eventually return the same value) and does not make safety guarantees: **an eventually consistent system can return any value before it converges.**

+## Column-oriented DBMS

+A column-oriented DBMS (or columnar database management system) is a database management system (DBMS) that stores data tables by column rather than by row.
+Practical use of a column store versus a row store differs little in the relational DBMS world.
+Both columnar and row databases can use traditional database query languages like SQL to load data and perform queries.

+Both row and columnar databases can become the backbone in a system to serve data for common extract, transform, load (ETL) and data visualization tools.
+However, by storing data in columns rather than rows, the database can more precisely access the data it needs to answer a query rather than scanning and discarding unwanted data in rows.
+Query performance is increased for certain workloads.